What is a credit card eligibility checker and why should I use one?

-Our credit card eligibility checker gives you an indication of what credit cards you’re likely to be accepted for, based on your credit information and the provider’s lending criteria.
+A credit card eligibility check shows you which credit cards you’re most likely to be accepted for, based on your credit information and the provider’s lending criteria.

 What information do I need to use the eligibility checker?

-- Your annual salary, other income and expenditures.
+- Employment status and annual salary, plus any other income and expenditure.

 What are the minimum requirements for applying for a credit card?